kaspanet/kaspad/docs/code_contribution_guidelines.md

 Developing cryptocurrencies is an exciting endeavor that touches a wide variety of areas such as wire protocols, peer-to-peer networking, databases, cryptography, language interpretation (transaction scripts), RPC, and websockets.
 They also represent a radical shift to the current fiscal system and as a result provide an opportunity to help reshape the entire financial system.
 There are few projects that offer this level of diversity and impact all in one code base.

 However, as exciting as it is, one must keep in mind that cryptocurrencies represent real money and introducing bugs and security vulnerabilities can have far more dire consequences than in typical projects where having a small bug is minimal by comparison.
 In the world of cryptocurrencies, even the smallest bug in the wrong area can cost people a significant amount of money.
-For this reason, the btcd suite has a formalized and rigorous development process which is outlined on this page.
+For this reason, the kaspad suite has a formalized and rigorous development process which is outlined on this page.

 We highly encourage code contributions, however it is imperative that you adhere